Xinjiang under Qing rule: Dzungar-Qing wars

 Prior to Qing rule, Xinjiang was ruled by the Oirat Mongols of the Dzungar Khanate based in northern Xinjiang, an area known as Dzungaria.
 The Dzungars lived in an area from the west end of the Great Wall of China to present-day eastern Kazakhstan and from present-day northern Kyrgyzstan to southern Siberia (most of which is located in present-day Xinjiang).
 They were the last nomadic empire to threaten China, waging war on the Qing dynasty and their subjects in the middle of the 18th century.

 In 1680, the Dzungars conquered the Tarim Basin, then ruled by the Yarkent Khanate under the influence of the Muslim Khojas.
 In 1690, the Dzungars attacked the Qing dynasty at the Battle of Ulan Butung and were forced to retreat.
 In 1696, the Dzungar ruler Galdan Khan was defeated by the Qing at the Battle of Jao Modo.
-From 1693 to 1696, the Tarim Basin khans belled against the Dzungars, resulting in the defection of Abdullah Tarkhan Beg of Hami to the Qing.
+From 1693 to 1696, the Tarim Basin khans rebelled against the Dzungars, resulting in the defection of Abdullah Tarkhan Beg of Hami to the Qing.
 In 1717, the Dzungars invaded Tibet, then under the control of a Qing ally, Lha-bzang Khan of the Khoshut Khanate.
 The Qing retaliated the next year with an invasion force but was defeated at the Battle of the Salween River.
 A second and larger Qing expedition was sent in 1720 and successfully defeated the Dzungars, expelling them from Tibet.
 The people of Turpan and Pichan took advantage of the situation to rebel under a local chief, Emin Khoja, and defected to the Qing.
 The Dzungars then attacked the Khalka Mongols subject to the Qing, resulting in another Qing expedition that was defeated by the Dzungars near Khoton Lake.
 In 1730, the Dzungars attacked Turpan, forcing Emin Khoja to retreat and settle in Guazhou.
 A succession dispute in 1745 caused widespread rebellion in the Dzungar Khanate.
 While the Dzungar nobles Dawachi and Amursana fought for control over the khanate, the Dörbet and Bayad defected to the Qing in 1753.
 The next year, Amursana also defected while the rulers in Khotan and Aksu rebelled against Dzungar rule.
 In 1755, a Qing army invaded the Dzungar Khanate and met with practically no resistance, ending Dzungar rule in the span of a hundred days.
 Dawachi attempted to flee but was captured by Khojis, the beg of Uchturpan, and delivered to the Qing.